benfred/implicit/docs/source/installation.rst

 Requirements
 ------------

 This library requires SciPy version 0.16 or later.
+GPU support requires RMM to be installed.